The five whys (or 5 whys) in a nutshell:

 The origin of the technique is typically attributed to Sakichi Toyoda and Taiichi Ohno at Toyota Motor Corporation:

 - “We come across problems in all sorts of situations in life, but, according to Taiichi Ohno, pioneer of the Toyota Production System in the 1950s, ‘Having no problems is the biggest problem of all.’
 Ohno saw a problem not as a negative, but, in fact, as ‘a kaizen (continuous improvement) opportunity in disguise.’
 Whenever one cropped up, he encouraged his staff to explore problems first-hand until the root causes were found.
 ‘Observe the production floor without preconceptions,’ he would advise.
-‘Ask why five times about every matter.’
+‘Ask why five times about every matter.’“¹

-This hack is very flexible.
+This method is very flexible.
 Sometimes you only need three whys and in other cases you may need more than five.